rodricios/autocomplete/README.md

 ...

-Ok, so clearly I'm no brain-ician, and that may or may not be the way our brain works - actually, it's probably super super wrong.
-Even though that idea is probably wrong, the idea itself sounds like a pretty darn good way of suggesting the next word I'm trying to *type*.
+Ok, so clearly I'm no brain-ician, and that may or may not be the way our brain works - actually, it's probably super super unlikely.

+But even though that idea is probably wrong, the idea itself sounds like a pretty darn good way of suggesting the next word or words somebody is trying to *type*.

 Hey, wait a minute.
 Where have we seen this before?